-The principle is the same for the rest of the publishing process.
+The principle is the same for every aspect of the publishing process.
 The right choices on design, printing, marketing, and distribution will all hinge on details like your target audience, genre, and goals for your book.
 Don’t accept a publishing plan if it doesn’t take your goals and unique situation into account.

 Publishing is a team effort.
-Following up on this last point, the best way to be sure a plan is built around your goals is to have a say in picking your own team.
-The best publishers will offer a curated selection of team members—several possible editors and designers, all of whom should be well qualified to work on your book specifically.
+Following up on this last point, the best way to be sure a plan is built around your goals is to have a say in choosing your own team.
+The best publishers will offer a curated selection of team members — several possible editors and designers, all of whom should be well qualified to work specifically on your book.
 It will then be up to authors to make the choice based on their credentials and more.

 When choosing an editor, you should have the chance to see a trial edit.
-It’s absolutely essential that you work well with an editor, and share a vision for your book’s overall direction (though they should also be able to give honest, if difficult, feedback.)
+It’s absolutely essential that you work well with an editor, and share a vision for your book’s overall direction; and they should be allowed to give honest, if difficult, feedback.
 When choosing a designer, you should look at their portfolio to see if their style is right for your book, and if they have experience with your genre.
 A collaborative publisher will help select candidates that are appropriate for your genre and goals, but will let you have the final say in building a team.

-First of all, pay close attention to a publisher’s sales tactics.
-A quality publisher shouldn’t need high-pressure sales tricks to get you in the door.
-This could mean getting two emails a day after you sign up.
-It could mean an ultimatum, saying if you don’t commit now, the price will somehow go up by a significant sum such as double.
+First of all, pay close attention to a publisher’s sales tactics; a quality publisher shouldn’t need high-pressure sales tricks to get you in the door.
+This could mean getting two emails a day after you sign up, or it may mean an ultimatum, saying if you don’t commit now, the price will somehow go up by a significant sum.
 We’ve encountered a surprising number of representatives that are simply pushy and rude.
 Quality publishers may charge a fee for consulting about your plan specifically, but vanity publishers will often ask for money before even explaining the structure of their process.
 They might tell you it’s a refundable deposit, but it may be harder to get your money back than they lead you to believe.
 A legitimate publisher won’t need these tricks, since their track record will speak for itself.